MediahelpSverige/murning/wp-content/plugins/contact-form-7/languages/readme.txt

 == For Translators ==

-We are in the process of migrating translations to translate.wordpress.org.
+We are migrating translations to translate.wordpress.org; the language files in this directory will be removed as soon as the languages are fully translated and available from translate.wordpress.org.

+For details, see
 http://contactform7.com/2016/01/08/translations-migrate-to-translate-wordpress-org/

-The language files in this directory will no longer be updated and will be removed at some point in the future.

-Thank you for your past contribution, and see you at translate.wordpress.org :)
+We welcome your contribution to the collaborative translation project.

+Thank you.